 When Kuntinandan Bhima regained consciousness, he immediately took action.
 With great strength and agility, he managed to break free from all the bonds that had restrained him.
 Without hesitation, he then proceeded to grab hold of all the snakes that had been coiled around him and forcefully threw them onto the ground.
 As a result of his actions, many of the snakes fled in terror.

-Upon hearing this, Vasuki accompanied the snakes to see the man in question.
+Upon hearing this, Snake King Vasuki (along with other snake King Aryak) accompanied the snakes to see the man in question.
 As they approached, they saw Bhimsen, the fiercely mighty and strong boy.
-Nagaraj Arya, who was the maternal grandfather of Pritha’s father Shurasena, also saw Bhima and immediately hugged him tightly to his chest.
+Nagaraj Aryak, who was the maternal grandfather of Kunti’s (Bhima’s mother) father Shurasena, also saw Bhima and immediately hugged him tightly to his chest recognizing him as his descendant.
 Both Aryak and Vasuki were deeply impressed by Bhima’s strength and bravery.

 Aryak, in particular, was so impressed that he recommended that Vasuki should offer Bhima a drink from the fountain of power.
 This fountain was said to contain a miraculous elixir that would grant the drinker the strength of one thousand elephants with just one bowl.
 Vasuki followed Aryak’s recommendation and offered Bhima the powerful elixir, which he eagerly accepted.
-Vrikodar Bhima finished eight bowls of the elixir, and slept away, articulating the power of thousands of elephants within him.
+Vrikodar (means who has a thin waist line) Bhima finished eight bowls of the elixir, and slept away, articulating the power of thousands of elephants within him.

 But seriously, folks, I hope you enjoyed this travel, philosophical, and architectural journey through the fascinating world of Indian sculpture and Itihasa.
 If you want to see more cool sculptures and learn more about their stories, be sure to check out my other blog posts and follow me on social media.
 And if you have any funny or interesting anecdotes about your own travels or cultural experiences, feel free to share them in the comments below.
 Until next time, keep exploring and keep smiling!